-Derelict Sites and Dangerous

-Structures Development Objective
+Derelict Sites and Dangerous Structures Development Objective

-It is a development objective of

-Cavan County Council to:
+DS 01

-DS 01 Investigate reports of dangerous places and dangerous structures as defined in the Sanitary Services Act 1964, within the county of Cavan, and encourage and enforce the required works to render that place or structure safe in the opinion of the Authority.
+Investigate reports of dangerous places and dangerous structures as defined in the Sanitary Services Act 1964, within the county of Cavan, and encourage and enforce the required works to render that place or structure safe in the opinion of the Authority.
 The Council will use its statutory powers, where appropriate, to accomplish this and will consider all options available to it under the Sanitary Services Act 1964 to remove the danger.

+DS 02

-DS 02 Identify under-utilised and obsolete areas for potential renewal and encourage and facilitate the re-use and regeneration of derelict land and buildings in the county's main towns, villages and smaller centres.
+Identify under-utilised and obsolete areas for potential renewal and encourage and facilitate the re-use and regeneration of derelict land and buildings in the county's main towns, villages and smaller centres.
 The Council will use its statutory powers, where appropriate, to facilitate this and will consider such buildings and lands for inclusion in the Register of Derelict Sites or the Vacant Sites Register.